-Moreover, research must examine further how tools may contribute to ``audit washing,'' the use of auditing procedures to legitimize unethical practices \citep{power_audit_1999}.
-A tool for accuracy evaluation, for example, may be used to analyze the accuracy of dubious technology for predicting ``criminality'' or ``trustworthiness'' without questioning underlying ethical issues with these applications \citep{stark_physiognomic_2021}.
-In general, tools may claim to provide auditing capabilities---using terms such as fairness, safety, or explainability---while failing to conduct meaningful evaluations. \citet{wong_seeing_2023}, for example, show that AI ethics toolkits frame ethics work as primarily technical work for individual practitioners while failing to contend with power dynamics and institutional barriers to accountability.
+Moreover, research must examine further how tools may contribute to ``audit washing,'' the use of auditing procedures to legitimize unethical practices \citep{goodman_ai_2022}.
+A tool for accuracy evaluation, for example, may be used to analyze the accuracy of dubious technology for predicting ``criminality'' or ``trustworthiness'' without questioning underlying ethical issues with these applications \citep{stark_physiognomic_2021, wang_against_2023}.
+In general, tools may claim to provide auditing capabilities---using terms such as fairness, safety, or explainability---while failing to conduct evaluations that meaningfully contend with power dynamics and institutional barriers to accountability \citep{wong_seeing_2023}.